Harald Sassak: Life

 On 22 January 1974, Sassak's trial began, with the reading of the indictment taking more than an hour.
 He confessed to his crimes, but claimed he did not participate in any murders.
-The coroner said that 79-year old Richard Langer and 86-year old Josefa Fierlinger died as a direct result of the violence.
-69-year old Aloisia Meschnark died of kidney failure 17 days after being hospitalised, 66-year old Rosa Schwarz after seven days of brain soreness, 86-year old Maria Aberle and 85-year old Eleonore Hauer after ten or 38 days of pneumonia.
+The coroner said that 79-year-old Richard Langer and 86-year-old Josefa Fierlinger died as a direct result of the violence.
+69-year-old Aloisia Meschnark died of kidney failure 17 days after being hospitalised, 66-year-old Rosa Schwarz after seven days of brain soreness, 86-year-old Maria Aberle and 85-year-old Eleonore Hauer after ten or 38 days of pneumonia.
 According to the report, there was a connection between the death of women and the use of force.
 Gabriele Hammer, who died 54 days after being attacked by Sassak, could no longer find evidence of violence.

 On 7 February 1974, Sassak was convicted of robbing Josefa Fierlinger, the predatory manslaughter of Richard Langer, Aloisia Meschnark, Rosa Schwarz, Maria Aberle and Eleonore Hauer, as well as robbery and theft in nine cases, for which he was sentenced to life imprisonment.
 His accomplice, Johann Sharaditsch, was guilty of theft, robbery in two cases and theft in two cases and was sentenced to 18 years in prison.

-Sassak died on 21 August 2013, as a result of prolonged illness in a Lower Austrian nursing home, after being released from prison shortly after more than being 39 years behind bars.
+Sassak died on 21 August 2013, as a result of prolonged illness in a Lower Austrian nursing home, after being released from prison shortly after more than 39 years behind bars.